AudioKit/AudioKit/Sources/AudioKit/AudioKit.docc/Getting Started.md

 | [Sporth AudioKit](/Packages/SporthAudioKit)         | Operations for complex DSP with simple syntax |
 | [STK AudioKit](/Packages/STKAudioKit)               | Stanford Synthesis Toolkit physical models    |

-# AudioKit.io (this website)
+## AudioKit.io (this website)

-This web site is created from the main AudioKit repository on Github.
-In that repository there is a `docs` folder that contains all of the documents that appear here.
-Updating the AudioKit.io is the same as updating AudioKit, simply create a pull request with your proposed changes.
-Base your changes off of the `develop` branch and once merged, they will appear on the website.
+This web site is created from the main AudioKit Docc style content.

-# Examples
+## Examples

 The primary source for AudioKit examples is the [AudioKit Cookbook](https://github.com/AudioKit/Cookbook).
 This app contains all of the mini-examples that used to be included with AudioKit.